Svedrin/microfw/README.md

     This stage then makes a decision on acceptance or rejection for TCP and UDP packets.

 NAT rules are applied in the `POSTROUTING` chain.
 This chain does not allow source interface matching, thus we need to match on source
 IP addresses instead.
 This is why for `accept+nat` rules, the source IP address field cannot be set to `ALL`, but needs to reference an address object instead.

-# Docker integration

-MicroFW is developed with Docker in mind, and is supposed to Just Work with Docker present.
-To make sure this works, be sure to list your `docker0` bridge in your `interfaces` file as such:

-    # Interface        Zone        Protocols
-    docker0            DOCKER      -

-In the presence of a `DOCKER` zone, MicroFW will attach all its rules to the `DOCKER-USER` chain to ensure Docker and MicroFW play nicely with one another.
-(Requires a fairly up-to-date version of Docker though.)